google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

     // If battery is charging or battery level is high enough if (battery.charging || battery.level > 0.15) {
       // TODO: Preload the first segment of a video.
-    } else {
-      // TODO: Enable some kind of Power Saving mode.
     }
   });
-} else {
-  // Battery Status API is not supported.
-  // TODO: Preload the first segment of a video.
 }
 ```

+#### Detect "Data-Saver"

+Use the `Save-Data` client hint request header to deliver fast and light
+applications to users who have opted-in to "data savings" mode in their
+browser.
+By identifying this request header, your application can customize and
+deliver an optimized user experience to cost- and performance-constrained
+users.

+Learn more about it by reading our complete [Delivering Fast and Light
+Applications with Save-Data] article.

 ### Pre-cache multiple first segments

 Now, what if I want to speculatively pre-load some media content without
 knowing which piece of media the user will eventually pick.
-If user is on a web
+If the user is on a
-page that contains 10 videos, we probably have enough memory to fetch one
+web page that contains 10 videos, we probably have enough memory to fetch one
 segment file from each but we should definitely not create 10 hidden video
 elements and 10 `MediaSource` objects and start feeding that data.